nathanmarianovsky/Trak/README.md

 	* A record association is meant to link two or more items across multiple categories.
 In example, an anime can typically be associated to light novels and manga.
 * Update the index page search bar.
 	* Currently the search bar searches only by name.
 It would be nice to have a search bar that can perform a search based on other details associated to a record.
-	* Implement a search bar that searches through online libraries for existing records and auto populates the record details.
-Most likely each category will have their own libraries to search through.
 * Design a notification system that can update the user on any record that has an upcoming release date.
 * Create application splash screen.
-* Enable the application to auto-update.
 * Create logs to keep track of application activities.
-* Create a web service that would keep track of user content statistics.
-A user would have to opt in to share parts of their data.

 ## Application Files